SunsetFi/simply-openapi/readme.md

 This decorator allows you to attach controller methods to arbitrary OpenAPI Operation by their operation id.

 When using this decorator, it is important to use `@BindParam` and `@BindBody` decorators instead of the typical `@PathParam`, `@QueryParam`, and `@Body` decorators, as the latter will try to redefine openapi specs.
-If this mixup occurs, SEC will throw an error.
+If this mixup occurs, SOC will throw an error.

 As an example, lets take this OpenAPI specification and make a handler for it.